 Family Seeks Damages after Bunk Bed Fall Injury

-That personal injury lawsuit filed by Easton’s parents seeks compensatory and punitive damages on counts of negligence and liability.
-The lawsuit alleges that bed maker Savoy Contact Furniture and Little League were negligent for not having rails on the bed, which allowed Easton to fall.
+Easton’s parents filed a personal injury lawsuit seeking compensatory and punitive damages on counts of negligence and liability.
+The lawsuit alleges that bedmaker Savoy Contact Furniture and Little League were negligent for not having rails on the bed, which allowed Easton to fall.
 The lawsuit alleges that Savoy designed, manufactured, distributed, marketed, and sold the bunk beds in a dangerous and defective condition in that they did not contain the safety measures that were needed for the safe use of the beds.

-Easton’s parents, Jace and Nancy Oliverson, said their son suffered significant and permanent injuries as a result of the fall and injuries.
+Easton’s parents, Jace and Nancy Oliverson, said their son suffered significant and permanent injuries due to the fall and injuries.
 Federal regulations require bunk beds to have at least two guardrails.
 Bunk beds are about 30 inches off the floor.
 The bunk bed Easton was in was 60 inches high but did not have rails, which is in violation of federal regulations.

 After Easton’s fall, Little League said the bunk beds at the players’ dorms did not have safety rails.
 Easton was forced to undergo skull surgery due to the severity of his injuries.
-Little League issued a statement that it has made a decision to remove all bunk beds from the dorms and have each bed frame individually on the floor.
-Easton was hospitalized in Pennsylvania for two weeks as a result of his major head injury.
+Little League has decided to remove all bunk beds from the dorms and have each bed frame individually on the floor.
+Easton was hospitalized in Pennsylvania for two weeks due to his major head injury.

 Federal Bunk Bed Regulations